-Why do corporate reviews focus so much on high-performance rather than hight trust?
+Why do corporate reviews focus so much on high performance rather than high trust?
 I’m sure there are many reasons but the two that I see as most prevalent are:

 - Corporations often want high performance (get the job done now) over anything else.
 Part of the reason is that public corporations have bowed to quarterly reporting.
 If the return isn’t better that quarter, the leadership is often called on the carpet by Wall Street and the Investors.
 They don’t want to be in that position.
 Therefore, they promote people who produce high results, regardless of the internal costs.
 Remember that the Navy Seals labeled them as toxic.

 - It’s easier to measure performance than trust.
 With performance, it’s easy to check the box.
 Was the goal met or exceeded?
 Was it done on or ahead of schedule?
 Easy to measure and identify.

 Does the person generate trust within their team?
 Hard to predict.
 The results may not show up for a long time.
 Corporate leaders want results this quarter, not three years from now.